MarengoTx/scRNAseq-EMT6/README.md

 ### **Installation and Instructions**
 --------------------------------------
-The code included in this submission requires several essential packagee, as listed above.
-Please follow these instructions to install these packages:
+The code included in this submission requires several essential packages, as listed above.
+Please follow these instructions for installation:

 &nbsp;